 The mounds are housed on 55 acres of land, and only one of the sacred mounds remains, the original count being 17.
 In March 2023, they held a special exhibit called “Where our Ancestors Rest” and plan to do more education and restoration in the future.
 The site is currently under the care of GR Public Museum and in contact with local tribes to know how to best move forward with future education.
 So visit the GR Public Museum website or give them a call to see how you can best visit!

-Grand Rapids, Michigan, is a city where history comes alive through its well-preserved sites, vibrant culture,
+Grand Rapids, Michigan, is a city where history comes alive through its well-preserved sites, vibrant culture, and urban beauty.

 Whether you’re exploring its museums, enjoying downtown nightlife, or simply taking in the urban and artistic views, there’s something for everyone in this western Michigan city.